 Canada is surrounded by three Oceans namely – the Atlantic Ocean on the east, the Pacific Ocean on the west, and the Arctic Ocean to the north.
 The Alaskan Peninsula sticks out from the northwest corner of Canada which separates the Arctic and Pacific Oceans.
 Any climate change impacts on these oceans affect the country’s people and economy in many ways.

-The country boasts of a 151,485-mile-long coastline, which is the longest in the world.
-Some other water bodies which border the coast of the country are; Hudson Bay and the Labrador Sea on the east and the Beaufort Sea in the west.
-Thus, making it a country rich in natural resources such as Nickel, Iron, Copper, Gold and Lead.
+The country boasts a 151,485-mile-long coastline, which is the longest in the world.
+Some other water bodies which border the coast of the country are; Hudson Bay and the Labrador Sea on the east and the Beaufort Sea on the west.
+Thus, making it a country rich in natural resources such as Nickel, Iron, Copper, Gold, and Lead.

 Related Maps and Info: